This post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 The staff here is so friendly, and once they figure out that you’re not a local, they’ll be happy to make suggestions for things to see and do in Fargo.
 They’re very used to getting tourists trying to check all 50 states off their bucket list!

-2) Why is there a Museum of Flight in Fargo?
+2) Why is there an Air Museum in Fargo?

 3) What are the Best Planes in the Museum?